 BEST FUSION OF MULTIPLE GENRES: Addison Groove: Sexual

 Addison Groove’s footwork-meets-dubstep formula has proven to be more than just the flavor-of-the-month in 2011.
-The three-minute ‘Sexual’ (released on Loefah’s vinyl-only Swamp 81 workshop) illustrates there is plenty of room for soul and substance in a sound that everyone’s trying to duplicate now.
-All you need to do is hark back to juke’s inner-city Chi-town roots to see the immediate house influence; many of footwork’s faster counterparts perform the balancing act between soulful house and those 808’s-on-steroids with panache.
+The three-minute sexual (released on Loefah’s vinyl-only Swamp 81 workshop) illustrates there is plenty of room for soul and substance in a sound that everyone’s trying to duplicate now.
+All you need to do is hark back to juke’s inner-city Chi-town roots to see the immediate house influence; many of footwork’s faster counterparts perform the balancing act between the soulful house and those 808’s-on-steroids with panache.

 BEST NOSTALGIC TRIP: Lone: Blossom Quarter

 ‘Pineapple Crush’ was my favorite work of Lone’s in 2010.
 So it shouldn’t come as a surprise that I was first in line to grab his follow-up effort, ‘Echolocations’.
-Forget about the fact this guy releases like one record a year; every one of them are pretty damn good.
+Forget about the fact this guy releases like one record a year; every one of them is pretty damn good.
 ‘Blossom Quarter’, my favorite track from the EP, feels like it’s lifted straight out of 1989.
 A pretty good year for dance music, I might add.
-It comes complete with an analogue synth, a couple of drum machines, a sampler, hell maybe a 4-track for mixing it down (it even sounds a bit lo-fi, but in a good way).
+It comes complete with an analog synth, a couple of drum machines, a sampler, hell maybe a 4-track for mixing it down (it even sounds a bit lo-fi but in a good way).
 For all I know he may be producing on a computer, but who’s counting when heads are nodding.

 BEST SONG PRODUCED BY A NEWCOMER: Migrant: Monolith